-Cell phones with cameras and other portable Handheld Technology Devices capable of storing and/or transmitting and/or receiving/taking images or audio recording are banned from use for any purpose in locker rooms and restrooms at ALL times.
+Cell phones/cameras or other portable Handheld Technology Devices capable of storing and/or transmitting and/or receiving/taking images or audio recording are banned from use for any purpose in or around locker rooms and restrooms at ALL times.

-At no time are students or visitors authorized to video capture, photograph, or audio record others (students/staff/visitors) in the school building, on school property (to include school vehicles), or at school activities without prior consent.
+At no time are students or visitors authorized to video capture, photograph, or audio record others (students/staff/visitors) in the school building, on school property (to include school vehicles), or at school activities without prior consent of those individuals.

-Designated students may record a public performance, such as a game, honor assembly, concert, contest, etc. with the consent of a teacher, coach, or school administrator.
+Designated students may record a public performance, such as a game, assembly, concert, contest, etc. with the consent of a teacher, coach, or school administrator.